Our Fracture Care Specialists

 At Sierra Pacific Orthopedics, we are dedicated to providing all our orthopedic experts with every tool and resource they may need.
 This includes state-of-the-art technology, a dedicated staff, and the strength that comes from working side-by-side with a team of orthopedic surgeons and medical experts.

 Our fracture care specialists are experts whose medical practices focus on patients with orthopedic issues, including traumatic orthopedic injuries.
-Dr. Jerome Dunklin, Dr. Paramjeet Gill, Dr. Francis Glaser, Dr. Eric Hanson, Dr. Toby Johnson, Dr. Matthew Knedel, Dr. Alexander Majors, Dr. Michael Nuzzo, Dr. Michele Schulz, Dr. Cary Tanner, Dr. David Taylor, Dr. Connor Telles, and Dr. Steven Thaxter are trained in fracture treatment as well as the many conditions and injuries that can affect the bones and joints.
+Dr. Jerome Dunklin, Dr. Paramjeet Gill, Dr. Francis Glaser, Dr. Zachary Hill, Dr. Alexander Majors, Dr. Devin Mangold, Dr. Michele Schulz, Dr. Anirudh Sharma, Dr. Connor Telles, and Dr. Steven Thaxter are trained in fracture treatment as well as the many conditions and injuries that can affect the bones and joints.
 They offer a variety of solutions, including surgery, to restore patients to better health.

 If you have a traumatic injury or nonhealing fracture that is concerning you, contact us as soon as possible at (559) 256-5200 or request an appointment online to receive the specialized care you deserve.